ajozwik/mvn2sbt/README.md

 Now only groovy plugin is supported.
 Maven contains a huge numbers of plugins.
 The mapping from maven plugin to corresponding sbt plugin (with configuration) has to be done manually.

+My roadmap is to support cxf/scala/apache-thrift plugins.

+Project is still in phase alfa - source will be rebuilded in spare time.